joaovicente/spring-cloud-microservices-book/chapter1.md

 spring init -d=web -groupId=com.apm4all -artifactId=wordcount wordcount
 ```

+> We invoked spring init using `-d` option which defines comma-separated list of dependencies required.
+In this case since we want to create a web service, we picked the web dependency.
+>
+> We also chose to define the groupId and artifactId, but we could have left it to defaults.
+Type `spring help init` to learn more about the defaults and available dependencies
+>
+> There is another way you can get a template, using Spring Initializr \([http://start.spring.io](http://start.spring.io)\), but I chose to use command line in this book as it is easier to follow step-by-step.

-This application does not do much yet, but you can build it
+This application does not do much yet, but you can build it.

 ```
 mvn clean package